Rigidity transition in polydisperse shear-thickening suspensions: Modeling and simulations

 \section{Modeling and simulations}

-In the present study we have simulated systems of polydisperse suspensions of non-Brownian particles in 2D, considering a monolayer of $N$ spherical particles in a 2D simulation box.
-It is well established that 2D and 3D suspensions essentially show similar bulk rheological behaviour with proper scaling of the particle packing fraction~\cite{Gameiro2020,Nabizadeh2022,Santra_PRR2025}.
-However, we have chosen a 2D system for this study to implement the pebble game algorithm for the analysis of rigid clusters, which is only applicable in 2D as discussed in the subsequent sections.
-The simulations are carried out using the well-established Lubrication Flow - Discrete Element Method (LF-DEM) algorithm developed by~\citet{Mari2014,SetoPRL2013}.
+In the present study we have simulated systems of {highly concentrated polydisperse suspensions of non-Brownian particles in 2D, considering a monolayer of $N$ spherical particles confined on a plane in a simulation box.
+We have adapted this model for simulating 2D suspensions from the work by~\citet{Seto2013JOR}.
+It is well established in the literature that the flow curves of shear thickening suspensions simulated in 2D and 3D are qualitatively similar~\cite{Gameiro2020,Nabizadeh2022,Santra_PRR2025}.
+In fact, the flow curves for 2D and 3D systems show nearly quantitative agreement if the packing fraction $\phi$ is appropriately mapped.} However, we have chosen a 2D system for this study to implement the pebble game algorithm for the analysis of rigid clusters, which is only applicable in 2D as discussed in the subsequent sections. {We agree that in 3D system the types of cluster would be topologically different from that observed in 2D, however, that does not result in any qualitative difference in the macroscopic flow properties.
+Thus 2D suspensions still show all the qualitative features of the flow behavior similar to 3D systems.} The simulations are carried out using the well-established Lubrication Flow - Discrete Element Method (LF-DEM) algorithm developed by~\citet{Mari2014,SetoPRL2013}.
 The simulation methodology involved modeling of neutrally buoyant non-Brownian spherical particles with specified particle size distribution suspended in a Newtonian solvent, where the particles interact via pairwise lubrication interaction, frictional contact force and short range electrostatic repulsion.
-Simple shear flow is implemented by using Lees-Edward periodic boundary conditions.
-The equation of motion for each particle is given by the following force and torque balances derived from the Langevin equation in the overdamped limit, neglecting the Brownian forces.
+Simple shear flow is implemented by using Lees-Edward periodic boundary conditions. { The LF-DEM simulation method is developed considering the flow to be in the regime of low Stokes number ($St\ll 1$) and particle Reynolds number, thereby neglecting the inertial term in the equations of motion.
+Furthermore, the size of the model particles are considered to be in the micron range where Brownian forces are unimportant.
+The long-range hydrodynamic interactions between the particles are assumed to be screened since the systems are highly concentrated and therefore, only pair-wise lubrication interactions are considered.
+In our simulations we have considered a constant microscopic friction coefficient where frictional states are only dependent of the applied stress.
+It is appropriate to mention here that while shear banding in concentrated dry granular media, which is a system very similar to the dense suspensions except for the hydrodynamic part, is an important physical phenomenon, in our study we do not observe it.
+This aspect is well studied in the literature and it has been found that for suspensions of non-Brownian particles with fixed microscopic friction, shear banding is generally not observed~\cite{Lematre2009,Boyer2011,Hermes2016}.
+Moreover, LF-DEM provides an efficient and simplistic model for simulating systems of non-Brownian suspensions in the limit of high concentration.
+However, it is to be noted that the method will not work for dilute or semi-dilute suspensions where long-range hydrodynamic interactions become important.
+The method also requires significant modifications in case of simulating colloidal suspensions where Brownian forces are non-negligible.
+Considering all the assumptions discussed above, the equation of motion for each particle is given by the following force and torque balances derived from the Langevin equation in the overdamped limit, neglecting the Brownian forces.}

 Here, $\mathbf{x}$ and $\mathbf{u}$ represent the position and velocity vectors for $N$ particles, respectively.
 The subscripts $h$, $c$ and $r$ denote the hydrodynamic, contact and repulsive components of the force or torque, respectively.
 The force and torque balance equations are solved for the translational and rotational components of the particle velocities, which is subsequently integrated to update the particle positions in each simulation step.
 It should be noted that the repulsive force does not generate any torque and is excluded from the torque balance equation.
 The hydrodynamic force is modeled as a sum of single-particle drag force and pair-wise lubrication interaction as shown below,